72 hours

 Preparedness is a good idea because our living environment is becoming increasingly challenging.
 The weather changes rapidly and is unpredictable.
 The information society depends on electricity, ICT and information networks.
 A power outage affects our everyday lives very quickly.

-No power – what's going on?
+No power

 Natural phenomena (storms, floods, heavy snowfalls) are causing power outages more often.
 Repairing the damage may take a long time, as the areas where power has failed may be very large and difficult to reach.

-- a battery-powered radio and spare batteries
+- A battery-powered radio and spare batteries.

-- a charged phone.
-Keep your phone fully charged
+- A charged phone.
+Keep your phone fully charged.

-- a power bank or a fully charged portable charger for your phone.
-During a power outage, telephone networks will only operate on battery power for a few hours
+- A power bank or a fully charged portable charger for your phone.
+During a power outage, telephone networks will only operate on battery power for a few hours.

 Where can I get information about the situation?